jfreeman812/QE-Tools/_docs/contributing.rst

   * The PR process:

-    * PRs need three reviewers' approvals to merge, but can make it through with two:
+    * Merging: three reviewers' approvals needed; to avoid delays, we `can` merge with two:

-        * After second reviewer signed off, any third reviewer has 24 hours to chime in.
+        * After the second reviewer signs off, any third reviewer has 24 hours to chime in.
-          After 24 hours, a PR can be merged with only two reviewers' approval.
+          After 24 hours, a PR can be merged with only two reviewers' approvals.
         * Trivial Pull Requests (e.g., fixing a typo or making a private method public for a future Pull Request) may be "First Review, First Merge" (FRFM) if the author and first reviewer concur.